« Back to articles

 “What inspires me about blockchain technology, is the ease of exchanging value in real-time without the need for trusted intermediaries.
 Currently, you are exposed to counterparty risk all the time, when purchasing a property or even when buying shares of a publicly-traded company.
 This is changing.”

-Jakob Drzazga is Co-founder and CEO for Brickblock, the technology provider behind ScalingFunds.
-Founded in 2017 the startup empowers real estate fund managers to digitise the entire fund lifecycle.
+Jakob Drzazga is Co-founder and CEO of ScalingFunds by Brickblock.
+Founded in 2018 the startup empowers real estate fund managers to digitise the entire fund lifecycle.
 Jakob is also Co-Chairman of the INATBA Real Estate working group, which is a European Commission spin-off focused on connecting international policymakers with blockchain-based companies.

 Q: Tell us a little bit about your background.